TracyMuso/Buy-Me-A-Coffee/README.md

 ## Buy-Me-A-Coffee
-This is a simple DeFi(Decentralized Finance) App that allows anyone to connect thier crypto wallet and send crypto and send ether to  my wallet so I can "Buy myself a coffee".
-You can also leave a quick note if you want.
+This is a simple DeFi(Decentralized Finance) App that allows anyone to connect thier crypto wallet and send tips in form of ether to my wallet so I can "Buy myself a coffee".
+You can also leave a quick note.
 Feel free to check it out :)

 ## Built With